Humpadilo/sunspire-online/docs/roadmap/Sunspire_Online_Roadmap.md

 * You can keep full transcripts in private repos and only link summaries publicly.

-# 2.6 – Tagging Strategy & Taxonomy
+# 2.6 – Tagging Strategy & Taxonomy - Complete

 Tags are for:
 * Quick filtering